The SOC for AI Agents

 A 40-line bash script you call from your terminal as you relay messages to the agent.
 For agents without HTTP tools, one-off pilots, and incident investigation work.

-30+ detectors across four layers
+30+ detectors across the runtime stack

 Prompt injection